 No matter where you turn, you will not forget you are on Route 66!
 These towns that are few and far between do take pride in their little piece of the mother road, mainly because tourism is likely the only source of revenue in the region (other than some mining).
 Whatever the case, I just wish there was more.

 The retro signs we passed throughout the day were pretty cool.
 This one in Seligman as we headed out of town.
-I’d say of all the spots we visited on this particular itinerary, Seligman is the best town to stay in (if you aren’t staying in Flagstaff).
-It has several motel and restaurant options, clean wide streets and a fair amount to explore.
+I'd say of all the spots we visited on this particular itinerary, Seligman is the best town to stay in (if you aren't staying in Flagstaff).
+It has several motel and restaurant options, clean wide streets, and a fair amount to explore.
 It is a good overnight option if you want to stay on Route 66.

-Up until this point, Route 66 was mainly getting on and off I-40, but after Seligman, we were able to drive for a long stretch off the interstate as we headed to Hackberry, which is really just another single story stopover with more vintage paraphernalia.
-Great for photos, but doesn’t make for a lot to do.
+Up until this point, Route 66 was mainly getting on and off I-40, but after Seligman, we were able to drive for a long stretch off the interstate as we headed to Hackberry, which is really just another single-story stopover with more vintage paraphernalia.
+Great for photos, but it doesn't make for a lot to do.
 I did have a nice conversation with a French couple I ambushed coming out of the store.
 I wanted to know their impressions of Route 66.
-Turns out the gentlemen is quite familiar as he organizes tours from French people coming to visit the Southwest.
+Turns out the gentlemen are quite familiar as he organizes tours from French people coming to visit the Southwest.
 Small world!

 From Hackberry we drove through Kingman.
-We’ve stopped in Kingman a few times with the RV.
+We've stopped in Kingman a few times with the RV.
 It is a good fuel stop between Vegas and Phoenix for diesel.
-It’s a decent sized town with lots of hotels and restaurants, and Route 66 runs through a large stretch of it, but we didn’t see anything we wanted to stop and spend the time to check out.
+It's a decent-sized town with lots of hotels and restaurants, and Route 66 runs through a large stretch of it, but we didn't see anything we wanted to stop and spend the time to check out.